Victor Scheppers: Biography

 Victor Scheppers was the youngest of four children.
 His parents were wealthy landowners, his father owned a brewery near Mechelen.
 Victor attended primary school in Mechelen and then studied in Aalst.
 His mother died in 1813, his sister in 1815 and his brother in 1817.
 He took over the management of the brewery.
 He made several pilgrimages to the Shrine de Notre Dame de Montaigu before deciding to become a priest.
 Scheppers was ordained in 1832 and celebrated his first Mass at the Cathedral of Mechelen.

-As Belgium was in the midst of an industrial revolution, the poor youth of the cities were confronted with alcoholism, prostitution, delinquency and misery.
-Very early his vocation is oriented towards neglected youth.
-His father buys him a house in Mechelen so that he can take care of boys from the working classes.
-By 1835 he extended his educational institution to an all-day school.
-He teaches classes and opens a free professional workshop, then organizes a Sunday school for young people aged 17–18.
+During Belgium's industrial revolution, he responded to urban poverty's devastating impact on youth by dedicating himself to their support.
+In Mechelen, with his father's help, he founded a care home, expanding it by 1835 into a full-day school with free vocational training and Sunday education for teenagers.

 Foundation

 Scheppers visited the prisons and directs his apostolate especially to the minors' quarters.
 He developed the idea to care for and train the prisoners in order to reduce crime.
 But for this he needed support.
 During his annual pilgrimage to Scherpenheuvel, Canon Scheppers decided to found a "Merciful Brotherhood", whose main task would be the care of prisoners.
 The Minister of Justice of Belgium supported this activity and also promised financial support.
 With borrowed money Scheppers bought a house and converted it into a monastery building.
 In March 1838 the first two brothers - two simple craftsmen - joined this order.
 Engelbertus Cardinal Sterckx helped him to found his congregation and on January 25, 1839, transferred the leadership to Brother Victor Scheppers and approved the rules of the order and the robe.

 In 1851 he established a day school in the monastery on the Melaan in Mechelen and expanded it into a boarding school.
 Soon the boarding school was known as the "Scheppersinstitut".
 Cardinal Pecci calls him to Perugia to open an establishment, and Bishop de Merode presents it to Pope Pius IX in 1854, who conferred on him the title of prelate of His Holiness in 1856 (Monsignor).
 Soon the congregation spread to England, Manitoba, Spain and the Netherlands.
-Later it also worked in Africa.
+Later, he also worked in Africa.